support@mavrtr.com

 Ad Angles & Scoring

-How Mavrtr generates, scores, and ranks the 5 ad angles in every report.
+How Mavrtr ranks the ad angles in every brief.

-Every report contains exactly 5 ad angles.
-Each angle is a complete creative brief — not a headline prompt, but a fully formed argument for why this avatar should buy, structured into a specific copywriting framework.
+Every brief ships ranked ad angles.
+Each angle is a complete creative brief in itself — not a headline prompt, but a fully formed argument for why this segment should buy, structured into a specific messaging framework.

 What each angle contains